ruyrybeyro/z80-tests-zx/DOCUMENTATION.md

   - Writes `0` to ULA → reads bit 6 → should be clear for hysteresis compatibility
   - Repeats the test 3 times for reliability confirmation
 - **Result**: If all hysteresis tests pass → returns `ZXTYPE = 3` (hysteresis-compatible hardware)
-- **Hardware coverage**: ZX Spectrum 48K or clone with appropriate EAR/MIC circuit coupling
+- **Hardware coverage**: ZX Spectrum 48K or clone with appropriate EAR/MIC and speaker circuit coupling

 **Default Classification**:
 - If AY, Timex, and hysteresis tests all fail → returns `ZXTYPE = 0` (Standard 48K Spectrum)